-Formerly called County Park, Historic Bridge Park in Battle Creek, MI, doubles as a park and open-air museum.
+Formerly called County Park, Historic Bridge Park in Battle Creek Michigan doubles as a park and open-air museum.
 It’s the first of its kind in the United States as the restored truss bridges connect a series of trails throughout the park.

 About Historic Bridge Park